folio-org/folio-perf-test/README.md

 * JMeter scripts are running against ~3 million Harvard dataset

 ### Workflow used to test all APIs:
-* Create new data by doing POST http request and cleaning it by doing DELETE http request once test completes.
+* Create new data by doing POST HTTP request, run JMeter tests and clean it by doing DELETE HTTP request once test completes.

 Quick start